-Note: Trip rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: May 1st to 3rd, September 15th to 17th, or October 1st to 7th, and Vietnamese Tet Holiday: February 7th to 13th.
+Note: This Vietnam private tour rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: May 1st to 3rd, September 15th to 17th, or October 1st to 7th, and Vietnamese Tet Holiday: February 7th to 13th.
 Some surcharges might apply on December 24th to January 1st due to high demand, or compulsary dinners in the hotels.

 [email protected] reserves the right to change tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.